kscalelabs/ksim/README.md

 cd ksim # make sure you are in the root folder of this repo (ls should show a pyproect.toml file) pip install -e .[all]
 ```
-You should be alll set!
+You should be all set!
 See the troubleshooting section below for tips if something isn't working.

 ## Usage